ACCESS-NRI/access-om3-configs/documentation/docs/pages/IceShelves.md

 #### Model behaviour

 The simulation is generally stable and is being evaluated [here](https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/15).
-Often the model crashes with a segfault immediately on initialisation, but persistent resubmission can get over this (a `resub.sh` [script](https://github.com/COSIMA/01deg_jra55_iaf/blob/01deg_jra55v140_iaf_cycle4_rerun_from_2002/resub.sh) can be helpful)
+Often the model crashes with a segfault immediately on initialisation, but persistent resubmission can get over this (a `resub.sh` [script](https://github.com/COSIMA/01deg_jra55_iaf/blob/01deg_jra55v140_iaf_cycle4_rerun_from_2002/resub.sh) can be helpful).

 ## Optimization of 1/12th degree/4km pan-Antarctic configuration